MicrosoftDocs/powerquery-docs/powerquery-docs/sdk-testframework/7-pipeline.md

 3. Run the tests retrieved in the prior step.
 4. Update the results and logs.

-The Azure Pipelines documentation describes [how to setup a basic pipeline](/azure/devops/pipelines/create-first-pipeline).
+The Azure Pipelines documentation describes [how to set-up a basic pipeline](/azure/devops/pipelines/create-first-pipeline).
 Refer to the following sections for advice on setting up these features.

 * Agent Prerequisites
   * Networking